bcgov/digital_marketplace/README.md

 ## Credits

 This project would not have been possible by the incredible work done by open source project maintainers.
-The licenses for open source projects used by the Procurement Concierge Program's web app are documented in `docs/open-source-licenses.txt`.
+The licenses for open source projects used are documented in `docs/open-source-licenses.txt`.